BlackcurrantLabs/hedged-b2b/docs/index.md

 # Hedged B2B API docs

-Hedged provides B2B Apis and postbacks for the recommendations it offers.
+Hedged provides B2B APIs and postbacks for the recommendations it offers.
-This repository documents the available api calls and how to use them.
+This repository documents the available API calls and how to use them.

-!!! note "Onboarding"
+!!!
+Note "Onboarding"

     The onboarding for B2B partners is currently offline.
     Please get in touch at shiv.kumar@octanom.com for the partner credentials.